 My grandmother was from Hong Kong, the mistress of a wealthy man.
 Her name was Audry, but I doubt that was her real name.
 She died in childbirth, and my father grew up hating his middle name because of the teasing he took for being illegitimate.
 The ancestors of my mixed-race paternal grandfather include a Hawaiian girl who married a Scots immigrant.
 And somewhere in between someone married a Bajan (from Barbados).

 On my mother’s side, the story is even less clear.
 My maternal grandmother came from wealth—supposedly a banker’s family from Venezuela who disowned her when she got married.
 The tragedy of her story is that my paternal grandfather was brilliant and upwardly mobile, but when introduced to the lifestyles of those in his economic circles, he fell to poverty under the influence of alcohol.
-He, too, was mixed race—white and Arawak, which is Island Indian.
+He, too, was mixed race—Anglo and Arawak, which is Island Native.

 I know there’s more, but it’s difficult to verify when shame blurs the truth.
 The strands of my ancestry are filled with stories of women kept hidden or dispossessed because they crossed racial lines.
 Stories of men who tried to fit in but were too different in too many ways.
 These are people that I don’t want to marginalize, I don’t want to forget, and I don’t want to sweep under the rug.
 So I honor them by reminding myself that I am mixed race.